thomas-mauran/chess-tui/website/docs/Code Architecture/Bot.md

 ### Initialization

 - **`new(engine_path: &str, is_bot_starting: bool, depth: u8) -> Bot`**
-  - Spawns chess engine subprocess
-  - Initializes UCI engine communication
+  - Creates a new Bot instance with configuration
-  - Sets thinking depth
+  - Sets thinking depth and engine path
-  - **Note**: Currently reuses the same process
+  - Does not spawn process until `get_move()` is called

 ### Move Computation